Search Knowledge Base by Keyword

 Home Office Issues with Multiple Owners

-We broached this concern in Chapter 2 but we’ll tackle it again here.
+We broached this concern in Chapter 2 (Multi-Member LLC That Issues Invoices, page 48) but we’ll tackle it again here.
 Let’s say you and another person own a business together, and you elect to have the entity taxed as an S Corp.
-You also create an Accountable Plan to reimburse for home office expenses among other things.
+You also create an Accountable Plan to reimburse home office expenses among other things.

 Perhaps we are splitting hairs… but wait… there’s more!
 What if your property taxes are substantially lower than your business partner’s?
 HOA dues?
 Insurance?
 Housekeeper?
 We could go on and on.